AMD-Ecosystem/rocm-simulation/docs/install/install.rst

 .. note::

-   For the 25.10 release, the ROCm-Simulation components must be installed separately and have unique hardware requirements.
+   For the 25.10 release, the AMD Simulation components must be installed separately and have unique hardware requirements.
 Ensure you have the system requirements listed below to proceed.